remembering-john-staton/remembering-john-staton.github.io/README.md

 - `data/topics.json` — gallery/topic definitions
 - `img/pieces/` — 216 images, all named `slug-JohnStaton.jpg/png`

 The pieces.json was generated from a DeviantArt archive HTML export.
-The extraction script is not included in this repo but can be reconstructed from the format.
+The extraction script is not included in this repo but if people want it I'll link it.
 ---

 ## Contributing

-Pull requests welcome — corrections, missing pieces, better descriptions, additional context about characters or projects.
-Open an issue or just PR.
+Pull requests welcome; corrections, missing pieces, better descriptions, additional context about characters or projects.
+There's also a contact section.